FruitGooseKSP/MyAntennaeNeverGoOffline/README.md

 - if you have NO solar panels / antennae onboard, the mod will disable itself.
 - simply transmit your data as normal.
 Assuming you have some power and the conditions above are met, the transmission should go through but will take longer than normal.
-- when you unlock the top end solar panels / antennae, you will find the transmissions go through as quickly as stock.
+- when you unlock the top end solar panels / antennae, you may find the transmissions go through as quickly as stock.
 This is by design and reflects the fact you probably have less science to transmit anyway now.